arnelenero/react-entities/README.md

 In the example above, `increment` and `decrement` are both actions.
 It is important to note that actions are defined using higher-order functions, with the top level function passing down the entity reference.

-Within the actual action function, you can use `state` property of the entity to reference its current state.
+Within the actual action function, you can use the `state` property of the entity to reference its current state.
 To make any changes to its state, you should use its `setState()`. **Do not** directly mutate the `state` object.

 The function `setState()` has the following familiar signature:
 ```